What are some examples of SMART goals?

 Being healthy lacks the specificity we want.
 In good examples of smart goals, we would turn our goal to “be healthy” into “have a nice body for the beach so that I can finally enjoy going again like I used to back in college”.

-The process taken and the results to get to a beach-worthy body, are not the same steps we will take to get a Mr. Olympia worthy body, or one that is good for tennis on the weekends.
+The process you take and the results to get to a beach-worthy body, are not the same steps we will take to get a Mr. Olympia worthy body, or one that is good for tennis on the weekends.

 #2.
 Measurable Goals